Business advice

 Accordingly, unless we specifically agree in writing, no written or oral statement regarding fees and costs in connection with a particular engagement, whether expressly stated as an estimate or not, shall be deemed to limit or “cap” our professional fees and costs.

-We may charge additional professional fees if events beyond our control (including your acts or omissions) affect our ability to perform or cause delay in providing the Services as originally contemplated or if you ask us to perform additional tasks .If we are required by applicable law, legal process or government action to produce information or personnel as witness with respect to the Services or the Agreement, you shall reimburse us for any professional time and expenses (including reasonable external and internal legal costs) incurred to respond to the request, unless we are a party to the proceeding or the subject of the investigation.
+We may charge additional professional fees if events beyond our control (including your acts or omissions) affect our ability to perform or cause delay in providing the Services as originally contemplated or if you ask us to perform additional tasks.
+If we are required by applicable law, legal process or government action to produce information or personnel as witness with respect to the Services or the Agreement, you shall reimburse us for any professional time and expenses (including reasonable external and internal legal costs) incurred to respond to the request, unless we are a party to the proceeding or the subject of the investigation.

 1. Fees paid in advance

 Before we proceed with your matter, we may require that you deposit funds in advance into our working bank account on account of anticipated costs.
 In these circumstances, we will issue an invoice as work is performed and offset the amount against the fees paid in advance as incurred.
-If insufficient funds are paid in advance you will still be required to pay the remaining amount owing on the invoice.
+If insufficient funds are paid in advance, you will still be required to pay the remaining amount owing on the invoice.
 We may also request further deposits as our matter proceeds.

 All professional fees are exclusive of expenses and disbursements which will be charged to you in addition to the Services.
-Disbursements represent out-of-pocket expenses incurred by us on your behalf in connection with the Services and, unless you are requested to pay such costs directly, may include expenses relating to travel, accommodation, photocopying, courier, postage, filing fees, printing and other applicable costs.
-We will also charge a technology and administration fee (being 3.5% of our professional fees) to cover above incurred expenses.
+Disbursements represent out-of-pocket expenses incurred by us on your behalf in connection with the Services and, unless you are requested to pay such costs directly, may include expenses relating to travel, accommodation, courier, postage, filing fees, printing and other applicable costs.

-Occasionally, we may contract with outside parties for the Services on your behalf (subject to prior written approval by you), in which case:
+Occasionally, we may also contract with outside parties for the Services on your behalf (subject to prior written approval by you), in which case:

 • you are responsible for the fees of the third party engaged by us on your behalf to participate in the provision of the Services.
 In some instances, we may forward the invoice to you and request payment be made directly to the supplier.

-• we strictly act as your agent, and you take full responsibility and liability for all applicable third party costs and fees; and
+• we strictly act as your agent, and you take full responsibility and liability for all applicable third-party costs and fees; and

 • we are not responsible for the quality, content, or effect of any advice or service given by the third party, and you release us from all liability arising from that advice.